Last Updated on October 3, 2023

 Pro tip: When intermittent fasting is combined with regular exercise, you can get better results on the way to treating PCOS.
 Fitness Kompanion offers you a customized and scheduled workout plan that you can follow easily without needing any sports equipment.

-A study (3) shows us that an intermittent fasting plan with an 8-hour-time-restricted eating (16/8 intermittent fasting) improves endocrine and metabolic profiles in women with anovulatory polycystic ovary syndrome.
+Fasting for PCOS is a highly encouraged eating pattern.
+A study shows that an intermittent fasting plan with an 8-hour-time-restricted eating (16/8 intermittent fasting) improves endocrine and metabolic profiles in women with anovulatory polycystic ovary syndrome.

 Those who are considering switching to a vegan diet should also consult a doctor and have their blood values checked.